Make a difference in your community!

 Your training will include physical fitness training.
 All candidates must pass the Police Officer Physical Abilities Test (POPAT) and the state exam in order to qualify as a law enforcement officer.
 The POPAT is based from a task analysis and is designed to test the participant’s ability to perform essential functions of the job of a law enforcement officer.

-RCC’s BLET program’s day and evening classes start in August and day-only classes start in January.
+RCC’s BLET program’s day and evening classes start in late July and day-only classes start in January.

 Skills you will learn